ymerejsasnak/snake/README.md

 levelup adds a segment
-score gained depends on level and number of segments and type of scoring item max health depends on level and segments?
+score gained depends on level and number of segments and type of scoring item max health depends on level and segments? speed depends on level (once i figure out how to speed it up properly) number and type of elements that appears depends on level

 </pre>